VoicesChapelHill/voices-site/README.md

 * Clone this repo somewhere - and please read these instructions carefully even if you're familiar with _git_ because these are not the standard way to do it.

-  We want two uncommon things:
+  We want an uncommon thing:

   * Keep the git files outside the working tree, to make sure that no web server misconfiguration can accidentally expose our entire repo.
-  * Check out submodules along with the source.

   So if you want to put the site files at `/var/www/voices`, do this:

         $ cd /var/www
-        $ git clone --recursive --separate-git-dir=voices.git git@github.com:VoicesChapelHill/voices-site.git voices
+        $ git clone --separate-git-dir=voices.git git@github.com:VoicesChapelHill/voices-site.git voices

   That will put the files that normally live under `.git` in your working tree at `voices.git` in the parent directory instead.

+* Change into the new 'voices' directory

+* Run './update.sh'.

+  This will download the version of wordpress we're currently using (configured in the WORDPRESS.VERSION file) and unpack it under the voices directory.

 * Create a new MySQL database user and database to use for this site.
-If you need to create a new MySQL user and aren't familiar with that, [this post](https://codex.wordpress.org/Installing_WordPress#Using_the_MySQL_Client) may help, but here's a synopsis:
+If you're on a hosting site like Dreamhost,  you can probably do that using their control panel.
+If you need to create a new MySQL user yourself and aren't familiar with that, [this post](https://codex.wordpress.org/Installing_WordPress#Using_the_MySQL_Client) may help, but here's a synopsis:

         $ mysql -u root -p
         Enter password: